sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Assignments MUST consist of an integer Index value, the Version Scheme Name, and a reference to the defining specification.

-Initial registrations for the "SWID/CoSWID Version Scheme Value" registry are provided below, which are derived from the textual version scheme names defined in {{SWID}}.
+Initial registrations for the "Software Tag Version Scheme Values" registry are provided below, which are derived from the textual version scheme names defined in {{SWID}}.